F1shop/Dotfiles/readme.md

 This is a minimal rice.

-Warning: it delete all your config file like i3, if you want to install backup your i3 config file in another directory than .config.
+Please note: this easy installation deletes the i3 configuration file.
+If you wish to keep your i3 configuration file, save it in a directory other than .config.

 If you want to use it for productivity or a base for your rice :
 (On Arch)